These rules attempt to embody the spirit of self-support and fairness for all riders.

 These rules apply to ALL.
 Time penalties may be imposed and a cyclist may not appear in the results due to rule violations.
 Penalties for violations, if any, will be decided after course completion.
 It is proper to own up to any rule violations and suggest a fair time penalty.

 Any standard upright bike is permitted with reasonable upgrades.
 Equipment should not provide a dividing line in performance such that there is no reasonable comparison of effort.
-It is for this reason that tandems, recumbents, velomobiles and other out of class machines are NOT allowed in the inaugural TMWR, including components such as full disc wheels.
+It is for this reason that tandems, recumbents, velomobiles and other out of class machines are NOT allowed, including components such as full disc wheels.
 E-bikes and motors of any kind are strictly prohibited; the only "motor" allowed is your musculoskeletal and cardiopulmonary system.

 rider and bike safety requirements